vyos/vyos-documentation/docs/configuration/interfaces/bridge.rst

    and a cost, that is used to decide which is the shortest path to forward a packet.
 The lowest cost path is always used unless the other path is down.
-If you have multiple bridges and interfaces then you may need to adjust the priorities to achieve optimium performance.
+If you have multiple bridges and interfaces then you may need to adjust the priorities to achieve optimum performance.